ghc-proposals/ghc-proposals/proposals/0000-record-with-syntax.rst

 The mixture of semicolons and commas may be confusing, as ``Rec with { x :: Int; y :: Bool }`` looks quite similar to ``Rec { x :: Int, y :: Bool }``, but the field delimiters are different.
-It is an unresolved question whether we should be flexible about the use of semicolons and commas to make the transition smoother.
 However, this is a fairly minor issue as ``with`` syntax will mostly be used with indentation instead of punctuation.